Syria, rebels trade blame over fragile U.N. ceasefire

 Russia - which won a strong foothold in the Middle East through its close ties with Assad's government - suggested, however, that it was more inclined to share at least some of Damascus' description of the current fighting.

-"We call upon the Syrian side to carry out in full its obligations..."
-Foreign Ministry spokesman Alexander Lukashevich told a weekly briefing.
+"We call upon the Syrian side to carry out in full its obligations," Russian Foreign Ministry spokesman Alexander Lukashevich told a weekly briefing.
 "Nonetheless ... there is another side in Syria, opposition groups, which have in essence shifted to tactics of terror on a regional scale."

 MONITORS TRICKLING IN